 It may help to know that the vast majority of people using white canes have received training from an orientation and mobility specialist.
-People can and I suppose do buy canes off the internet and use them with no training, but most of the time they are provided by an O&M specialist who trains not only how to use the cane but related skills such as how to navigate a neighbourhood or cross a street safely.
+An O&M specialist trains someone not only how to use the cane but related skills such as how to navigate a neighbourhood or cross a street safely.

 Having said that, my rule of thumb is that it never hurts to ask if someone needs help.
 Just respect whatever their answer is.
 You can’t be expected to read minds, after all.
 And sometimes someone is using a technique that they were taught to try to get re-oriented or re-establish their line of travel, and it may look to someone like they are lost or having difficulty when they aren’t.
 But approaching them and asking if they need help never, ever hurts.
 And if someone says they are fine, don’t feel bad for having asked.
 (I sometimes get people who say, “Oh, I’m sorry,” if they ask me if I need help and I said I’m fine; I try to respond with, “No, I’m fine, but thanks for asking!” to let them know that I don’t mind them asking.)